jpegleg/wormsign/README.md

 file_path = "./Cargo.toml"
 ```

-So if I wanted to sign my new package `./workspace/things/thing1.rpm` I would set that as the `file_path`.

-Similarly, I met set the `sig_path` to something like `./workspace/things/thing1.rpm.dilithium-sig.bin`.
+So if I wanted to sign my new package `./workspace/things/thing1.rpm` I would set that as the `file_path`, and with that I might set the `sig_path` to something like `./workspace/things/thing1.rpm.dilithium-sig.bin`.

 ## Wormsign Features